Marconi-Lab/Swahili_ASR_Model/README.md

  - Inadequate treatment
  - Missing out on important medical information

  All these results are examples of how a lack of representation of all languages in the digital space can lead to negative health outcomes.

- ---

- ### `What are we doing about it?`

- In this project, we aim to develop domain specific ASR model for a low resource language.

- domain -> Healthcare

- Low-resource language -> Kiswahili

----
-### `Why Healthcare?`
+#### `Why Healthcare?`

  Africa is home to more than 2000 languages, a third of the world's spoken language [according to The African Language Program at Harvard](https://alp.fas.harvard.edu/introduction-african-languages#:~:text=With%20anywhere%20between%201000%20and,more%20than%20one%20million%20speakers.).
 Africa being an inhabitant of Low-income countries, it has a higher proportion of speakers of low-resource languages, and also have lower levels of internet penetration and access to technology.
 This means that individuals in these countries may be even less likely to have access to accurate and relevant healthcare information, yet they have [the highest burden of disease according to a report in 2019](https://ourworldindata.org/grapher/dalys-rate-from-all-causes).